rancher/old-vm/docs/networking.md

     # echo 'DOCKER_OPTS="-b=br0"' >> /etc/default/docker
     # service docker start

-Now RancherVMs started with `NO_DHCP=true` will get their IP from host DHCP.
+Now make sure to start RancherVMs with `NO_DHCP=true`, and the VMs will get their IP from host DHCP.

-One gotcha: Docker will assign IPs from the same range to regular non-RancherVM containers.
-To avoid IP conflicts, you should provide an IP range for Docker containers to the Docker daemon `--fixed-cidr=...` and make sure your DHCP server does not hand out IPs in that range.